 Located in the vast Evergreen Cemetery are the gravesites of Tom Leadon, Harry Green and Benmont Tench's parents, grandparents, and great-grandparents.
 (See following trail stop for Leadon's grave.)

-Harris Harding Green was the the inspiration for Tom Petty's biographical song "Harry Green," which was recorded in 1994 during the sessions for the "Wildflowers" album, yet not released until 2020 in the "Wildflowers & All the Rest" box set.
+Harris Harding Green was the inspiration for Tom Petty's biographical song "Harry Green," which was recorded in 1994 during the sessions for the "Wildflowers" album, yet not released until 2020 in the "Wildflowers & All the Rest" box set.
 Gainesville High School peer Harry Green died in a car crash on Nov.
 7, 1966, at age 16, the same age as Tom.
 Harry's parents inscribed “Little Harry” onto the tombstone.

 Here are excerpts of that song lyric: